 Using your monthly income, allocate it to each of your budget categories.
 Did you have enough?
 End up with too much (which isn’t a bad problem to have, after all)?
 At this point, you’ll be able to adjust spending to cover each category.
 This is the step where you should evaluate the need for your spending.

 Do you need to hit the local coffee shop so much?
 Is it a need to dine out two or three times per week?
-Adjust allotted amounts in each budget category until you’ve covered all your expenses.
+Adjust allotted amounts in each budget category until you’ve covered all your expenses noted in your financial resolutions.
 If you have some left, decide where it will go (HINT: investments, savings and paying down credit card or other debts are the best options).

-Finally, it’s important to set rules on how you’ll follow and manage it.
+Finally, it’s important to set rules to follow for your financial resolutions.
 One idea is to use an app or online program that links to your bank account and can give you real-time updates on where your money is going and how far, or close, you are to your budgeted amounts.
 Another option is to work it all on paper by setting aside a time to balance your checkbook and budget each week.

 This might be helpful if you’re working on the budget with a spouse or partner as creating an environment to talk about successes and challenges can help keep you accountable in your financial planning.